LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   blocks/ioblock>`_.

-  The :ref:`data-acquisition tutorial <tutorial-data-acquisition>` introduces the IOBlock, and :ref:`another tutorial <tutorials/custom_objects:3. custom inouts>` is dedicated to the creation of custom InOut objects.
+  The :ref:`data-acquisition tutorial <tutorial-data-acquisition>` introduces the IOBlock, and :ref:`another tutorial <tutorial-custom-inout>` is dedicated to the creation of custom InOut objects.

 - :ref:`Machine <crappy_docs/blocks:machine>`